Creating a GigaSpaces Cluster in the Cloud

 This returns all the services with their URLs.

 Copy any of the GigaSpacesManager URLs into your browser to open Ops Manager and view the deployed GigaSpaces services.

 Copy the grafana URL to your browser to open Grafana and navigate to the pre-defined dashboards:

 Select the Telegraf system metrics dashboard in Grafana to view the cluster metrics:

 You can delete your cluster when you no longer need it, in order to release the cloud resources.

 In the directory where you created the cluster, run the following command:

-This tears down the cluster and deletes any dynamically created resources.
+This tears down the cluster.